danpeirce/xpress-pic18f46k42/README.md

 # Testing PIC18F46K42 XPRESS Board

-This branch of the project was set up to do a simple UART test of the two UARTs on the PIC18F46K42 XPRESS board.
+This branch of the project was set up to test the I2C interface from the PIC.
+A MCP23008 8 bit expander IC was chosen as a simple device to test the output of the I2C.

+*{updates to come – heading home for the day}*

 ## Board Features